asai-obsolete-code/old-blog/source/profile/index.md

 I received B.Eng. from the Faculty of Engineering, University of Tokyo.
 I was in [Yoshimura & Izmi Lab](http://save.sys.t.u-tokyo.ac.jp/index_e.html), whose members are mainly interested in FEM/MPS and *Traffic Simulation*.

-My graduate thesis was about using RRT-based agents for generating the cooperative behaviors in the traffic simulation.
-(The paper is in Japanese, so I do not provide it here.)
+My graduate thesis was about using stochastic 2D agents for generating the cooperative behaviors in the traffic simulation.
+(The paper is in Japanese, so I do not make it public here.)

 # Hobby / Personal Activity